MDAEJA/Assigment_Apollo_repo/README.md

 ---

 ## Getting Started:
-- To get started with the PathLab Website Clone, follow these steps:
+- To get started with the Apollo 24/7 Website Clone, follow these steps:
   1. **Clone the Repository:**
   2. **Open the Project Directory:**
   3. **Open in a Code Editor:** Open the project folder in your preferred code editor.